zclarkEDC/identity-give-transaction-logging/README.md

 # sam-app

+Note: Based off the [AWS CI/CD Serverless Workshop](https://cicd.serverlessworkshops.io/java.html)

-This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
+This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI as well as a CDK CI/CD pipeline that manages the build and deploy process.
 It includes the following files and folders.

 - HelloWorldFunction/src/main - Code for the application's Lambda function.
 - events - Invocation events that you can use to invoke the function.
 - HelloWorldFunction/src/test - Unit tests for the application code.
 - template.yaml - A template that defines the application's AWS resources.
+- pipeline - The CDK project containing the CI/CD pipeline for this SAM application.

 The application uses several AWS resources, including Lambda functions and an API Gateway API.
 These resources are defined in the `template.yaml` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.